 plays for stage, radio, and television.
 He has directed Elizabethan,

 Jacobean and contemporary drama at the Royal National Theatre of Great

 Britain, the Arts Theatre, Cambridge, and elsewhere.
 Of his own dramatic

 writings, his 100th play to be recorded in a UK studio was broadcast

-S. King, assistant professor, Ph.D., New York University.
+S. King, associate professor, Ph.D., New York University.
 King's research

 and teaching interests include Caribbean and African literature and culture,

 as well as sexuality, carnival, and performance studies.
 Her published